21 Enterprise House, Kingsway North,

 Posted on 23rd March 2018 | by steve

 Walking is a simple and inexpensive activity that offers many benefits for our health and general wellbeing.
 Despite this, it can still be challenging to find the time to walk during a busy day.

 Sometimes it’s our family, work, or study commitments that take priority.
 Sometimes it’s the weather that puts us off.
 And sometimes – if we’re honest – we just can’t find the motivation.

-That’s all fine, but given that walking is something that most people can manage and as it has so many health benefits maybe it’s time to give it a bit more focus?
-Let’s look at some of the key benefits of walking, and then see if we can’t offer some suggestions to help get you out the door.
+That’s all fine, but let’s look at some of the key benefits of walking, and then see if we can’t offer some suggestions that might help get you out the door.